isomerpages/psd-psc-sch/index.md

             - title: Frequently Asked Questions
               url: https://www.ifaq.gov.sg/PSC/apps/Fcd_faqmain.aspx
     - infobar:
-        title: Welcome to the PSC Scholarships Information Session portal!
+        # Welcome to the PSC Scholarships Information Session portal!
-        description: Visit the above links to access information on PSC Scholarships and our first-ever virtual information session.
+        Visit the above links to access information on PSC Scholarships and our first-ever virtual information session.\
-        description: For more information on PSC Scholarships and application, please visit the [PSC website](https://www.psc.gov.sg/home).
+        For more information on PSC Scholarships and application, please visit the [PSC website](https://www.psc.gov.sg/home).

 ---